Yan Klukowski

-Yan Klukowski (born 1 January 1987) is an English professional footballer who plays as a midfielder for Hereford where he is also serving as a manager.
+Yan Klukowski (born 1 January 1987) is an English former professional footballer.
+He is currently Head of Academy at Forest Green Rovers.

 Club career

-Youth and College
+Youth and college

 Born and raised in Chippenham, Wiltshire, Klukowski was educated at Sheldon School.
 His football education began at local club Chippenham Town before moving to Bath City.
 At 18 years of age, he broke into the first team at Bath.
 Klukowski turned down a new contract with Bath in July 2005 to sign a four-year scholarship with Central Connecticut State University (CCSU) in New Britain, Connecticut, United States.
 He had a brief stint with Chippenham Town at the start of the 2005–06 season before starting his scholarship.

 At CCSU, Klukowski was the Northeast Conference Rookie of the Year, playing for the All Conference first team.
 He was named to the All-NEC first team and received second team NSCAA All-North Atlantic Region honors as a sophomore in 2006.
 From December 2006 to January 2007, Klukowski played with Chippenham Town, while on holiday from the United States.
 In 2007, he led the NEC in assists and was named to the All-NEC second team and the NSCAA All-North Atlantic Region first team.

 During his college years, Klukowski also played with Ottawa Fury and the Cape Cod Crusaders in the USL Premier Development League.